openebs-archive/openebs-docs/docs/installation.md

 standard (default) kubernetes.io/gce-pd 31m
 </div>

 **Verify Block Device CRs**

-NDM daemonset creates a block device CR for each block devices that is discovered on the node with two exceptions
+NDM daemon set creates a block device CR for each block devices that is discovered on the node with two exceptions

 - The disks that match the exclusions in 'vendor-filter'  and 'path-filter'
 - The disks that are already mounted in the node